Masking and Sequence Actors

 • useEnvironment - indicates whether to separate the masked value per environment.
 When set to true, it generates a new masked value in each environment.
 When set to false, the same masked value is used across all environments.

 • useInstanceId - indicates whether to use the instance ID as part of the masking cache.
 If it is set to true, the instance ID is added to the masking cache.
 When set to false, the masked value is used across entities.
-Note that from Fabric 7.1 onwards, if this parameter is set to true, Fabric gets the instance ID value from the root_iid key, if it is set.
+Note that from Fabric 7.1 onwards, if this input argument is set to true, Fabric gets the instance ID value from the root_iid key, if it is set.
 If the root_iid key is not set, it gets the current LUI instance.
 The root_iid key enables the maintenance of the referential integrity on PII fields across different LUs that logically belong to each other.
 For example, CRM and Billing LUs keep the Customer's data.
 The customer name needs to be identical in both LUs for a given customer.
 Setting the root_iid with the customer ID enables keeping the referential integrity between the CRM and Billing LUs.

-• When the SQL DB interface is set, the masking_cache table under the k2masking keyspace is used to cache the masked values.
+• When the SQL DB interface is set, the masking_cache table under the k2masking schema is used to cache the masked values.
 The data kept in this table reflect the settings of the Actor's input arguments.

-• IN-MEMORY interface is useful for testing as it can only be used in a single node configuration.
+• IN-MEMORY interface is useful for testing as it can only be used in a single-node configuration.

 • Set the useExecutionId to false, the useEnvironment to true, and the verifyUnique to true in order to get unique masked values on a given field per environment for all executions.